 Since 1995, I have used the handle (not Handel, eh?) biberfan to identify myself online as a music enthusiast, especially for music written between 1600-1780, roughly considered the baroque period.

-A Fan of Biber?
-Bach?
-Beethoven?
-Since 1998, I have been publishing content online through weblogs to share my passion for music, technology, and cuisine.
+Curation.
+Since 1998, I have been publishing content online through weblogs to share my passion for music, technology, and cooking.
 This website is dedicated towards the review of baroque and classical music, and musings on the performance of music and whatever else suits my interests.
 I am curator of the site, having discovered the music of Bach and "classical" composers in the late 1980s.
 And with that pedigree, I am not trying to boast, but rather to clearly establish my fandom is for old music, not Justin Bieber.

 I grew up in the midwest of the U.S. I began to study the piano at age 5, and later picked up the trombone into college and graduate school.
 While I still play the piano today, my favorite instrument is the baroque violin.
 One of the reasons I have chosen to write for this long about music is that I find little opportunity to converse where I live about music with fans.
-The "instrument" I play the most now, however, is the stereo.
-Writing about music helps me cope with not actively using two of my degrees in music.
+I have also become an enthusiast of audio reproduction and trying to find good sound at home without spending an obscene fortune.

 I pay attention to sound quality.
 Not all reviews I read regularly mention the quality of the recording.
 But making a recording is not just the musicians, there are artists behind the scenes that can make or break our aesthetic experience.
 To that end, I listen to music typically in four situations.
-For reviews, I use one or two of my more critical setups to try and get as close as possible to the details within the music.
-I'm not an audio snob (I hope), just an aspiring audiophile with a modest budget.
+For critical listening, I use a headphone setup and also a "living room" setup with speakers.
+After all, a recording is a collaboration between audio engineers, performers, and the composer.
+I think a good review ought to address all three sources to some extent.

 Oh, you’re still reading?
 (Thanks.)
 In case you’re interested in the details of my listening setup, I’ll include them here.